Self-Hosted or Cloud Based Digital Signage Software. Which is Best?

 Who is it for?

 Cloud, or SaaS digital signage software, fulfills the needs of many businesses.

 - Small and medium sized operations who are just getting started and have simple needs.

 - Businesses who wish to focus on content creation or advertising.

-- Retail stores and restaurants who don’t have their own IT resources to rely on.
+- Retail stores and restaurants that don’t have their own IT resources to rely on.

-- Professional offices that need a simple solution that anyone can use.
+- Professional offices need a simple solution that anyone can use.

 - Those who lack the expertise or the ability to self-host a digital signage server on their premises.

 - Businesses don’t want to deal with the technical aspects of purchasing and maintaining their own server environment.